omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 rules [here](https://www.pokerstars.com/poker/games/texas-holdem/) or
 [here](https://en.wikipedia.org/wiki/Texas_hold_'em).

+A few other concepts that appear in this article:

+* Chips: Small disks that represent money.
+In the image above you can see them on the table close to the player in green, white, red and blue.
+Different colors represent different amounts (e.g. green 10 cent, white 50 cent etc.).
+* Stack: The chips that are currently yours.
+In the image above those green, white, red and blue chips are this player's stack.
+* Pot: The chips in the center of the table where all the bets by the different players get added.
+The winner of a hand takes the pot and adds it to their stack.
+At the very beginning of a hand the pot is usually empty.

 ## ...
 Back to the Main Article

-Let's assume you are at the beginning of a Poker round with just one other player (Victoria) and you just got dealt A<span class="pokerRed" title="hearts">♥</span> and A<span class="pokerBlack" title="spades">♠</span>
+Let's assume you are at the beginning of a Poker hand with just one other player (Victoria) and you just got dealt A<span class="pokerRed" title="hearts">♥</span> and A<span class="pokerBlack" title="spades">♠</span>
 whereas she got dealt 7<span class="pokerRed" title="hearts">♥</span> and 2<span
 class="pokerBlack" title="clubs">♣</span> (of course, in a real game you do not know what other players get dealt).
-No community cards have been dealt.
+No community cards have been uncovered.
 Who of you is going to win at showdown?
 That is impossible to predict, right?
 Well, not quite.
 You cannot make a certain prediction, for example if the community cards end up being 7<span class="pokerBlack" title="spades">♠</span>, 7<span class="pokerBlack" title="clubs">♣</span>, 2<span class="pokerRed" title="diamonds">♦</span>, 8<span class="pokerBlack" title="clubs">♣</span> and 9<span class="pokerBlack" title="clubs">♣</span> then Victoria would win whereas